Why is your child crying?

-All children cry when they’re hungry, tired, uncomfortable, sick, in pain, frustrated, sad or angry.
-Sometimes they cry because they need affection or comfort, or because they fear being separated from their carer.
+If your child is crying, they might be hungry, tired, uncomfortable, sick, in pain, frustrated, sad or angry.
+Sometimes they might cry because they need affection or comfort, or because they fear being separated from you.

-But it can sometimes be hard to work out what children need when they’re crying, especially if they aren’t talking yet.
+But it might sometimes be hard to work out what your child needs when they’re crying, especially if they aren’t talking yet.

 So when your child cries, start by checking that they aren’t sick or hurt.
 If you’re not sure, make an appointment with your GP or call your child and family health nurse.